-However, volunteering in an unfamiliar country is not without its challenges.
-You are out of your comfort zone, away from your favourite gimmicks at home, the comfort of your own bed and your favourite meal at dinner time.
-All little things at the end of the day, but they all add up.
+However, voluntary work abroad in an unfamiliar country is not without its challenges.
+In many instances you are out of your comfort zone, away from your favourite gimmicks at home, the comfort of your own bed and your favourite meal at dinner time.
+All little things at the end of the day, but they all add up over a period of time.
 Therefore, let’s run through a list of what to expect when volunteering abroad.

 Remember these words before any volunteering assignment, you are not a superhero, you are merely a volunteer.
 Therefore, during your time abroad you will not change the world or the community you are involved in for that matter, so don’t attempt to.
 Volunteering is meant to be a positive experience, so Relax, go with the flow and give the best effort you possibly can.